axsthxtically/Data-Layer/README.md

 Game entirely in Italian inspired by the game "Start Survey" The game lasts 1 - 3 minutes

 # Information
-This little game was created for a small personal project This Game is make with Java17
+This little game was created for a small personal project.
+This Game is make with Java17

 # How to start the game